store

 What you need to know about getting a COVID-19 vaccination

 Health Canada advises that over time, protection from COVID-19 vaccines can decrease.
 Booster doses trigger your immune system to make more antibodies, which can increase the immune response and help improve protection against COVID-19.
 Staying up to date with your COVID-19 vaccinations, including boosters, will help protect you from severe COVID-19 disease.
-This is especially important with the Omicron variant widespread in Canada and the possibility of new variants.

 For information on owning or selling a pharmacy please contact us.
 We can discuss how Pharmasave can help you optimize your business.